noris-network/koris/README.rst

         -h, --help           show this help message and exit --version            show version and exit

-3. To view the help of each subcommand type:
+3. To get information about each subcommand type:

    .. code:: shell